2021–22 Premier League

 The 2021–22 Premier League was the 30th season of the Premier League, the top English professional league for association football clubs since its establishment in 1992, and the 123rd season of top-flight English football overall.
 The start and end dates for the season were released on 25 March 2021, and the fixtures were released on 16 June 2021.

-Manchester City successfully defended their title, securing a sixth Premier League title and eighth English league title overall on the final day of the season; it was also the club's fourth title in the last five seasons.
+Manchester City successfully defended their title, winning for the second consecutive year, securing a sixth Premier League title and eighth English league title overall on the last day of the campaign; it was also the club's fourth title in the last five seasons.

 Summary

 Manchester City were the defending champions, having won their fifth Premier League title during the previous season.

 This season saw the return of full attendance, after the final third of the 2019–20 and the entirety of the 2020–21 seasons were held with limited or no attendance due to the restrictions caused by the COVID-19 pandemic.
 This season was the second season to feature a winter break, with no Premier League matches scheduled between 23 January and 7 February 2022.